Frequently Asked Questions

 How do I transport my child to and from camp?

 Campers must be dropped off and picked up at the farm.
 We encourage carpooling!
-One of the Camp Urban Adamah staff will sign campers in and out each day.
+One of the Camp Urban Adamah staff will supervise sign-in and sign-out by parents/guardians each day.

 How does transportation work for San Francisco campers?

-Daily transportation to/from the Urban Adamah Farm is available for the camp week of July 24-28 and August 7-11.
+Daily transportation to/from the Urban Adamah Farm is available for the camp week of July 23-27 and August 6-10.
 Transportation service is available to campers who sign up for After-Camp for an additional $50 fee.
-Pick-up/drop-off is at Congregation Sherith Israel at 2266 California Street, at 8 am and 5pm.
+Pick-up/drop-off location TBD (central zone for registered families) at 8 am and 5pm.
 Families must provide a car seat for any child under the age of 8.
 Space for the SF transportation service is limited so register soon!

 For more information about the shuttle, contact Ariela at ariela (at) urbanadamah.org or (510) 649-1595 ext.
 105